Operation Engage Philadelphia

 Greetings,

 Tragically, the staggering number of fatal and non-fatal drug overdoses has continued to devastate communities and families throughout the United States, with a severe impact on the Philadelphia region.
-The opioid epidemic and other emerging drug threats have been exacerbated throughout the pandemic, with an increasing rate of overdose deaths that continue to date.
-In 2020, there were 93,331 drug overdose deaths in the United States (Centers for Disease Control and Prevention data), a record number and 29.4% increase from 2019.
+In 2022, there were 108,659 drug overdose deaths in the United States (Centers for Disease Control and Prevention data).
 Synthetic opioids, primarily illicit fentanyl, were the main cause of these deaths.

 Below is a brief summary of Operation Engage components, outlined in this website: